mendelics-archive/api-docs/api-dev-1zjrwr95p92zz.apigateway.api-mendelics-dev.cloud.goog/Guides/How to Create a Test.md

 }
 ```

 Where `<logistica_codigo>` is the identifier of the logistics request, `<barcodeX>` X-th barcode of each test that you can create.
-The `observacao` will be generally empty but in some cases the Mendelics Logistics Team may have importat details about de logistics request.
+The `observacao` will be generally empty but in some cases the Mendelics Logistics Team may have important details about the logistics request.

 **The notification may happen more than once for the same `logistica_codigo`.
 Is important to consider only the last one.**